bigfix/developer.bigfix.com/site/reference/types/bes-user.md

 # unique value of &lt;bes user&gt; : bes user with multiplicity

-Returns the unique values and counts of a given list of &lt;bes user&lt; types, removing duplicates and sorting by value.
+Returns the unique values and counts of a given list of &lt;bes user&gt; types, removing duplicates and sorting by value.

 # unmanagedasset privilege scanpoint flag of &lt;bes user&gt; : boolean